The History of VilliersVilliers Charitable Institutions was founded in 1821 under the will of Hannah Villiers.

 The History of Villiers

-Beginning as a Protestant-ethos two-school educational facility, when Ireland was colonised by Britain, Villiers is now a multi-cultural, multi-denominational campus which boasts Alumni such as former Minister of Education Jan O’Sullivan, Olympic Gold Medalist Daniel Ketchum, Aosdana member Samuel Walsh and Artists Clare and Barbara Hartigan.
+Beginning as a Protestant-ethos, two-school educational facility, Villiers today continues as a Protestant-ethos school with a multi-cultural, multi-denominational population, and boasts alumni including former Minister of Education Jan O’Sullivan, Olympic Gold Medallist Daniel Ketchum, Aosdana member Samuel Walsh and artists Clare and Barbara Hartigan.

 Mrs. Villiers National Schools

-In 1850 the trustees brought the schools under the guidance of The National Board of Education.
+In 1850, the trustees brought the schools under the guidance of The National Board of Education.
 This may have been due to increased demand for school places (student numbers had risen from 20 to circa 50 per school), which placed great strain on school resources.
-Membership of the Board increased funding, which was needed for additional teachers.
+Membership of the Board increased funding, which was needed for additional teachers in a growing school.
 At this stage, the schools moved to Henry Street, Limerick, where they would remain until the middle of the 20th century.

 The school relocated from Henry Street to its current location on the Tivoli campus on the North Circular Road, less than one mile from Limerick city centre, in 1953.
-In spite of the change in location, Villiers has never forgotten its tradition, ethos and heritage which meant that it was, as a former Dean once described it, “more than an academic institution.”
+In spite of the change in location, Villiers has never forgotten its tradition, ethos and heritage which meant that it was, as a former clerical member of the board once described it, “more than an academic institution.”

-In 2011, following the retirement of Mr. Thomas Hardy, the appointment of Ms. Jill Storey as Headmistress has meant that the role of Principal is held by a female for the first time in almost 90 years.
+In 2011, following the retirement of former Headmaster Mr. Thomas Hardy, the appointment of Ms. Jill Storey as Headmistress has meant that the role is held by a female for the first time in almost 100 years.

 Derravoher House and IBDP

-Two years later, in 2013, the school acquired the two-acre adjacent site, which was home to Derravoher House, grounds and a gate lodge.
-The flagship building in Derravoher, officially open as part of Villiers since September 2016, now houses a new library and international section, designed and built with the International Baccalaureate Diploma Programme in mind.
-Villiers was authorised as an IBDP school in 2017, the outcome of a process which has taken over 5 years since its initiation and is seen by those involved as a very natural progression for what has traditionally been one of Limerick’s most “International” schools.
+Two years later, in 2013, the school acquired the two-acre adjacent site, which was home to Derravoher House, associated grounds and lodge house.
+The flagship building in Derravoher, officially open as part of Villiers since September 2016, now houses a new library and is the school’s international hub, designed and renovated with the International Baccalaureate Diploma Programme (IBDP) in mind.
+Villiers was authorised as an IBDP school in 2017, the first and only boarding school in Ireland to do so, as the outcome of a five-year process.
+This is seen by those involved as a very natural progression for what has traditionally been one of Limerick’s most “International” schools.